Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: Some of the questions on the Member Statement do not seem to apply to my situation; do I still need to complete them?

-A: The information requested on the Member Statement is needed to assess your claim.
+A: Yes, the information requested on the Member Statement is needed to assess your claim.
 Please complete all questions fully and to the best of your ability.

 Q: Why do I need to provide a void cheque with my application?